CraigStuntz/CraigStuntz.github.io/drafts/2026-04-27-constraint-programming.markdown

 The abstraction really is that simple, and the implementations try to stay close to that abstraction as much as possible.
 However, there can be a surprising amount of complexity in how the code is executed.

+Perhaps you've been programming for a long time and consider all of this to be very obvious?
+Fine, you may not get a lot from this post!
+However, I do remember when I was new to software development and how I might solve a Project Euler problem was not obvious to me!
+One thing that I specifically did not understand at that point was that brute force might be the right solution to a problem _at least in an abstract sense._ Having written a solution in terms of brute force we can then optimize our solution if the performance is inadequate.

+I will further say that when I hear some of the dialog around agent-based programming, specifically the "it might hallucinate!" or the "look how fast I can blast out garbage!" arguments I hear from both "sides," that I am reminded of this pattern.
+If you don't restrict your solutions, with comprehensive tests or proofs, then yes, you're going to get errors, whether you generate your possible solutions with AI or by hand.

 ## Worked Out Examples